List of regencies and cities in East Kalimantan: History

-During its first years since its creation on 29 November 1956, East Kalimantan was composed of three regency-level special regions — Kutai, Berau and Bulungan — all of them were led by the respective sultans.
+During its first years since its creation on 29 November 1956, East Kalimantan was composed of three regency-level special regions — Kutai, Berau and Bulongan — all of them were led by the respective sultans and first legally created on 7 January 1953.
 Later on 26 June 1959, Balikpapan and Samarinda were split from the outgoing Special Region of Kutai, while Pasir (later known as Paser since 2007) was split from Kotabaru Regency in South Kalimantan and transferred to East Kalimantan, therefore increasing its number to six.
 At the same time, special statuses of each regency were removed.
+Unlike most other regencies in the region, Berau has never been carved up since its legal establishment more than 7 decades ago.

 On 24 April 1969, transfers of several districts occurred between Kutai, Samarinda and Balikpapan.
-Muara Jawa, Palaran, Sanga-Sanga Dalam, and parts of Samboja were given to Samarinda, while another part of Samboja and the entire Penajam was given to Balikpapan.
+Muara Jawa, Palaran, Sanga-Sanga Dalam, and major parts of Samboja were given to Samarinda, while another part of Samboja (such as Teritip) and the entirety of Penajam (subsequently renamed as Balikpapan Seberang) was given to Balikpapan.
 On 21 October 1987, another administrative transfers occurred, of which Samarinda returned the aforementioned districts to Kutai (except Palaran, in exchange, the city received several villages from Anggana, Sanga-Sanga and Loa Janan), while Pasir received Penajam (then known as Balikpapan Seberang).

 On 12 December 1981, its first administrative city (kota administratif), Tarakan was formed, and at the same time, the former district of Tarakan was divided into three: Bunyu (not part of the administrative city), East Tarakan, West Tarakan.
 Less than eight years later, on 1 December 1989, the administrative city of Bontang was formed, but also with more complicated district splits.
-The former district of Bontang was split into three, Sangatta (now part of East Kutai), North Bontang, and South Bontang (the last two now part of contemporary Bontang), while three villages south of South Bontang were transferred to Muara Badak, now part of Marang Kayu.
+The former district of Bontang was mostly trifurcated into Sangatta (now part of East Kutai), North Bontang, and South Bontang (the last two now part of contemporary Bontang), while the three villages south of South Bontang were transferred to Muara Badak, now part of Marang Kayu.